onurtokat/iot_log_collector/README.md

 # IoT Log Collector

-Project purpose is to create data ingestion, data processing and data analysis stages for iot data which is coming from three iot devices.
+Project purpose is to create data ingestion, data processing and data analysis stages for iot data which comes from three iot devices.

 ## Getting Started